Skip to content

 # Filter by external dependency status

-# Explicitly filter by name (useful for explicitly indicating that an expression is for a name if ambiguous)
+# Explicitly filter by name (useful for explicitly indicating that this is a name expression)

 terragrunt find --filter 'name=stack*'